raoul2000/yii2-workflow/guide/about-workflows.md

 ```

 When you assign a value to the `status` attribute, no verification is done against the workflow and the *SimpleWorkflowBehavior* is
-not event invoked in any way. **The status validation occurs only when the status attribute is saved** : at this time only the
+not event invoked in any way. **The status validation occurs only when the status attribute is saved** : at this time only, the
 post object is considered as really sent to a specific status.

 The status validation consists in verifying that the model can perform the transition between its actual status and the value assigned